jdyen/heho-genetic-rescue/README.md

 The `main.R` file loads all data, fits models, and creates all outputs included in the manuscript.
 This file uses several helper functions included in `R/utils.R`.
 The project environment is managed with the `renv` package, which records all packages and versions in the analysis.
 These packages can be installed locally with `renv::install()`; see the `renv` [website](https://rstudio.github.io/renv/articles/renv.html) for details.

 ## Contact

 Study lead: alexandra.pavlova [at] monash.edu
-Analysis lead: katherine.harrisson [at] latrobe.edu.au
+Analysis contacts: katherine.harrisson [at] latrobe.edu.au, jian.yen [at] delwp.vic.gov.au

-Updated: 3 March 2023
+Updated: 15 March 2023